IBM/SalesEnablement-SterlingDataExchange-L3/docs/index.md

 Before jumping to the Demonstration Overview, please read the guidance below. **Reading and understanding the information will save time while completing the steps in this guide.**

+## Recommended browsers

+It is recommended to use either Firefox or Safari web browsers.
+There has been at least one instance reported using the Chrome browser and some popup menus not being populated and some popup dialogs not appearing.
+No testing has been done using the Microsoft Edge browser.

 ## Helpful tips for using this demonstration guide and environment

 Throughout the guide, images are used to help guide students through the demonstration.